21 Things You Should Know About Grapefruit

 Grapefruit beer is a thing

-Because citrus pairs well with beer, there are plenty of orange and lemon flavored beers, but grapefruit is the "latest and greatest" flavor to hit the brewing world, according to a 2016 article by Craft Beer and Brewing Magazine.
-A few examples include Pink Fuzz, Grapefruit Shandy, and Turtle Power Grapefruit Pale Ale.
+Because citrus pairs well with beer, there are plenty of orange and lemon flavored beers, but grapefruit is the a newer flavor in the brewing world: A few examples include Pink Fuzz, Grapefruit Shandy, and Turtle Power Grapefruit Pale Ale.

 Grapefruit can be a pick-me-up

 Citrus scents are becoming more popular in aromatherapy for a reason.
 "Citrus is really amazing for increased energy and vitality," says Chiasson.
 "It will wake people up."